jazcarate/blog/README.md

 ### TODO
-- Add image between "related posts" and the end of a post
 - Fix the layout of the about vs (index or posts) beeing slighty to the left
+- Assets CSS a mess minima and such :D